KKural/R-excerise/Instructional Design of the R Exercise Series.md

 **Summary:**
 This progression ensures students move from foundational R skills to independent data analysis and reporting, using evidence-based instructional design tailored to criminology.

+## crimsyndata: Realistic, Privacy-Safe Synthetic Data

+To support these exercises, I developed the `crimsyndata` package—a fully synthetic yet statistically realistic data resource.
+Each dataset is generated in R with controlled random seeds, mirroring real Belgian crime patterns (e.g., higher poverty leads to more violent crime, lower clearance rates) but containing no identifying information.
+This allows students and instructors to analyze, visualize, and even publish results with zero privacy risk, while still engaging with meaningful criminological relationships.
+The package includes five datasets (e.g., crime statistics, neighborhood indices, police effort, survey responses, and qualitative notes), all reproducible via the included R code.
+The accompanying swirl lesson (“Crime Mapping”) wraps these data in an interactive, auto-graded tutorial, guiding students through tidyverse skills, measurement scales, and APA-style reporting—all within the R console and with instant feedback.
+Together, the package and lesson provide a turnkey, ethically sound environment for developing statistical reasoning and reproducible analysis, fully aligned with course outcomes.

 ## References

 1. Anderson, L. W., & Krathwohl, D. R. (Eds.).
 (2001). *A taxonomy for learning, teaching, and assessing: A revision of Bloom's Taxonomy of Educational Objectives*.
 New York: Longman.